Galashiels: The arts

-A new £6.7m Great Tapestry of Scotland Centre opened in Galashiels on 21 August 2021, to house one of the world’s largest tapestries and community arts projects.
+A new £6.7m Great Tapestry of Scotland visitor centre opened in Galashiels on 21 August 2021, to house one of the world's largest tapestries and community arts projects.
 The Great Tapestry of Scotland was hand stitched by over 1,000 people across Scotland and had been taken for display around the country throughout its six-years' creation, the original brainchild of Edinburgh-born author Alexander McCall Smith, whose vision it was to create a tapestry telling the history of Scotland.
 The new purpose-built gallery, visitor centre, café and workshop space has been created and, on the opening day, saw the 160th and final tapestry panel revealed by chief stitcher Dorie Wilkie, accompanied by McCall Smith himself.

 The Pavilion Cinema in Market Street opened in 1922 as a cinema, dance hall and theatre, originally named the Playhouse.
 The auditorium was converted to a bingo hall in the 1960s.
 The building was refurbished in the early 1990s, with its original art-deco façade being restored.
 It is now a four-screen cinema.